-By Air.
 The nearest airport to Chennai would be the Chennai International Airport which is situated nearly 7km from the City Center.
 In terms of international traffic, this airport is considered the third busiest airport all across India and fourth on a domestic basis, right behind Delhi, Mumbai, and Bangalore.

 Airlines like Vistara, Air India and IndiGo operate here on a frequent basis at affordable prices.
 After you deboard at the airport, you will need to cover the remaining distance by some means of public transportation like a cab or a bus.

-By Road.
 Planning a road trip to Chennai can be a good experience, especially while you are with your pals or family.
 From Delhi, you will need to cover an approximate distance of 2,210 km via NH 44; from Mumbai 1,337 km via NH 48 and NH 16; and from Bengaluru, you will need to cover 347 km via NH 77 and NH 32.

 You can also give traveling via bus as thought as Chennai has one of the largest bus terminals of Asia namely CMBT ( Chennai Mofussil Bus Terminal).
 Nearly seven state-owned companies run their buses to and fro Chennai connecting various places like Coimbatore, Tirupati, and others.

-By Train.
 Chennai has three major railheads - Chennai Central, Chennai Egmore, and Tambaram railway station.
 All of these have good connectivity with other Indian cities like Delhi, Chandigarh, Mumbai.
 However, the main railhead is considered as Chennai Central.
 Here are various options to choose from.